sutta » an » an10 » Aṅguttara Nikāya 10.54

 Evamevaṁ kho, bhikkhave, tena bhikkhunā tesaṁyeva kusalānaṁ dhammānaṁ paṭilābhāya adhimatto chando ca vāyāmo ca ussāho ca ussoḷhī ca appaṭivānī ca sati ca sampajaññañca karaṇīyaṁ.

-In the same way, in order to get those skillful qualities, that person should apply intense enthusiasm …
+In the same way, in order to get those skillful qualities, that mendicant should apply intense enthusiasm …

 So aparena samayena lābhī ceva hoti ajjhattaṁ cetosamathassa lābhī ca adhipaññādhammavipassanāya.